bishalbiswasbucse11-collab/Timer/README.md

 # Timer
-To see how much time left and notified by the alarm
+To see how much time left and notified by the alarm.

-To heard the alarm sound must install playsound3
+To heard the alarm sound must install playsound3.